 Fabrication, falsification, or plagiarism in proposing, performing, or reviewing research or in reporting research results.

 Fabrication: Making up data or results and recording or reporting them.

 Falsification: Manipulating research materials, equipment, or processes; or changing or omitting data or results such that the research is not accurately represented in the research record.

 Plagiarism: The appropriation of another person's ideas, processes, results, or words without giving appropriate credit.

 Note: Research misconduct does not include honest error or differences of opinion.

 What do I do if I know about research misconduct?

 All Ball State faculty, staff, and students have an obligation to report any Research Misconduct they know about.
-Research Misconduct can be reported to our Research Integrity Officer (RIO) in person (WQ100A), over the phone (765-285-5034), or via e-mail (email@example.com).
+Research Misconduct can be reported to Susan McDowell, our Research Integrity Officer (RIO), in person (WQ100D), over the phone (765-285-8856), or via e-mail (firstname.lastname@example.org).